-The Independent Remuneration Panel for Wales was appointed in January 2008 by the (then) Welsh Assembly Government Minister for Social Justice and Local Government under the provisions of The Local Authorities (Allowances for Members) (Wales) Regulations 2007.
+The Independent Remuneration Panel for Wales (the Panel) was appointed in January 2008 by the (then) Welsh Assembly Government Minister for Social Justice and Local Government under the provisions of The Local Authorities (Allowances for Members) (Wales) Regulations 2007.
 The Panel was established on a permanent basis to determine the maximum levels of allowances payable by county and county borough councils.

-Following the passing of the Local Government (Wales) Measure on the 10th May 2011, the Panel's remit was extended to include National Park Authorities, Fire and Rescue Authorities and 'civic heads' in local authorities.
-Not only that, Section 142 of the Measure extended the Panel's powers to enable it to prescribe payments rather than determine the maxima as it had done previously.
+Following the passing of the Local Government (Wales) Measure on the 10th May 2011, the Panel's remit and powers were extended to include National Park Authorities, Fire and Rescue Authorities and 'civic heads' in local authorities.
+Not only that, the Measure extended the Panel's powers to enable it to prescribe payments rather than determine the maxima as it had done in the past.